 Nowadays, personalizing your big day can come down to the smallest details.
 Choosing a modern font for your paper goods like place cards and menus can make a major impact in your wedding's design.

 Alicia Fritz, founder of A Day in May Event Planning & Design, wants couples to consider their tablescape details when finalizing a modern wedding style.
 “A simple and unexpected way to add a contemporary twist to your wedding reception is by trading out traditional flatware and glassware,” she says.
 “For example, by using black metal cutlery and stemless glasses, guests' attention will be drawn to these small details as they're so far removed from typical place setting offerings."

 Get Creative With Cocktails

 Pair your elevated hors d'oeuvres with a cocktail menu worthy of the latest trends.
 “Whether it’s the latest in cocktail infusions, bold flavors, or custom creations, a cocktail menu that can stand on its own in a modern setting is unique and distinctive to any event,” says Jay Crabb, beverage director at Paula LeDuc Fine Catering & Events.
 “Play around with glassware and garnishes for an added touch of modern flair."

-"Create visual interest with clean lines, striking colors and negative space," says Lauren Emerson, owner of Lauren Emerson Events & Design, who designed this contemporary tablescape featuring minimal decor and a simple yet sophisticated place setting.
+"Create visual interest with clean lines, striking colors, and negative space," says Lauren Emerson, owner of Lauren Emerson Events & Design.
+This stunning arch structure in a neutral hue brings all those components together for a chic setup.

 “Clean lines and candlelight galore are the very definition of modern romance,” says Cassy Anderson, founder of Cassy Rose Events, who supports the use of candlelight for any modern affair.
 Glass votives in varying heights will give your candlelit tablescape plenty of dimension and diversity.